adriananders/Quix-Audio-Recorder-M4L/userguide/USERGUIDE.md

 <h2>Usage</h2>

-Add the file [Quix Audio Recorder.amxd](/devices/Quix Audio Recorder.amxd) to your preferred Max For Live Audio Effects Path.<br>
+Add the file <a href="/devices/Quix Audio Recorder.amxd">Quix Audio Recorder.amxd</a> to your preferred Max For Live Audio Effects Path.<br>
 Drag and drop the patch into an available channel as an audio effect.<br>
 If using a MIDI controller, open Ableton Live's MIDI Mapping menu to specify parameter mappings for each of the UI elements.<br>
 Recordings are saved in the "Temp File Path" specified in the UI.